rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/1-6-paths-of-sets.md

-Note the difference: In the context of node trees, it was essential to first be able to define paths over the edges of a tree, since one could otherwise neither provide a definition for "ancestor" nor a definition for "descendant".
+Note the difference: In the context of node trees, it was essential to first be able to define paths over the edges of a tree, since one could otherwise neither provide a definition for "ancestor", nor a definition for "descendant".